Surendar-k/Portfolio/README.md

-# 🌐 Surendar K's Developer Portfolio
+# 🌐 Surendar K - Developer Portfolio

 Welcome to my personal portfolio website built with **React** and **Vite**.
 This project showcases my skills, experience, and selected projects in a modern, responsive web layout.
 It also includes a contact form for connecting with me directly.